izzat138/stm32basicinterfacing/README.md

 # Reflections

-This STM32 project creation facilitates us in understanding the UART interface, especially on how to implement it on the STM32.
-The UART interface transmits data asynchronously and does not use a clock signal to synchronize the transmitter and receiver devices.
-As a result, the UART interface does not require the clock pin and only 2 pins are required for the transmitter and receiver.
-This project requires us to use the external UART module in which we are using CH340 USB to TTL Converter since the STM32 board does not have an onboard converter.
+This STM32 project creation facilitates us in understanding the analog-to-digital converter (ADC) on STM32.
+An ADC converts an analog voltage to a digital value that a microcontroller can use.
+In this project, we use the ADC to convert the analog signal from KY-038 Sound Sensor to 12 bit digital signal.

 # References
-1. STM32 Blue Pill UART Communication Tutorial with CubeIDE and HAL Libraries: https://microcontrollerslab.com/stm32-blue-pill-uart-tutorial-polling-method/*
+1. STM32CubeIDE Potentiometer ADC with STM32F103C8T6: https://youtu.be/oNiz5md51G4*